 What is Lifecare?

 Lifecare is a specific contractual arrangement offered by some Lifeplan communities.
-It bundles a portion of the cost of future healthcare into the independent living rate, so that the monthly fee does not significantly increase should the resident move into the more expensive healthcare residences in the community.
+It bundles a portion of the cost of future healthcare into the independent living rate, so that the monthly fee paid is significantly less than current market daily rates should the resident move into the more expensive healthcare residences in the community.

 If I move to Vantage Point under a Lifecare Plan, should I continue my long term care insurance?

-The significant benefit of the Lifecare agreement is that there is no increase in the month-to-month cost, with the exception of the cost of additional meals should you move to any area of the health center, whether for the short or long term.
+The significant benefit of the Lifecare agreement is that you would pay significantly less than published market daily rates should you move to any area of the health center, whether for the short or long term.
 Yet, this type of insurance may be beneficial to you.
 We recommend you consult with your insurance provider and/or financial advisor before making any decisions regarding your individual policy.